msaf1980/librinoo/README.md

 # RiNOO

-RiNOO is a socket management libray.
+RiNOO is a socket management library.
 RiNOO sockets are asynchronous but "appear" synchronous.
 This is possible by using fast-contexts (see fcontext project).
 Code looks simple.
 The complexity of asynchronous sockets is hidden.
 RiNOO is a simple way to create high scalability client/server applications.